About The Club

 Years later, Sid Williams recalled the great effort it took to access Mt Becher from the Valley during the early days of the club.
 After crossing a floating bridge near Bevan, it was a 15 km hike to the cabin since snowshoes and skis were not yet popular.
 Often, members would trudge up the mountain in deep snow, spelling each other off as they ploughed through the drifts.

-Clinton Wood built the first Forbidden Plateau Lodge, in the early 1930’s and a road was completed to the 600 m level, which essentially cut the distance in half to the Mt Becher cabin.
+Clinton Wood built the first Forbidden Plateau Lodge in the early 1930’s and a road was completed to the 600 m level, which essentially cut the distance in half to the Mt Becher cabin.
 It was Sid Williams who popularized the use of sealskin climbers which allowed club members, such as himself and Dick Idiens, to access the steep eastern flanks of Mt Becher.
 Sid had an oft heard winter phrase “Let’s take a shush again”, which prompted the naming of an early CDMC crest as the “Takashushagain Forbidden Plateau Ski Badge”, pictured below.
 Dick Idiens was both a founding father of CDMC and accompanied the first recorded winter summit of Albert Edward.
 All of these early pioneers of CDMC are commemorated with geographical features named after them.

 During 1938, Ruth was invited, by her friend Kathryn, to climb the Comox Glacier on a trip led by Kathryn’s father Geoffrey Capes.
 This mountaineer was a founding member of our mountain club and this trip resulted in Ruth’s entry into the club.
-The previous year, Geoff and Sid took a young lad, Roger Schjelderup, to the summit of the Golden Hinde, then what was thought to be the 1st attempt of the highest point on Vancouver Island – Roger would go on to what is believed to be the highest decorated Canadian Army Officer of WWII.
+The previous year, Geoff and Sid took a young lad, Roger Schjelderup, to the summit of the Golden Hinde, then what was thought to be the 1st attempt of the highest point on Vancouver Island.
+Roger would go on to be what is believed to be the highest decorated Canadian Army Officer of WWII.
 Ruth, among her many accomplishments, was able to have Schjelderup Lake named after Roger, which is situated to the south of the Hinde and clearly visible from the summit.

 Prior to serving her country overseas, Ruth worked as a junior guide and camp cook for Eugene Croteau, who operated a lodge on the shores of Croteau Lake.
-Ms. Masters has almost single-handedly, with the support of CDMC, placed the names of lost veterans onto local geological features.
+Ms. Masters almost single-handedly, with the support of CDMC, placed the names of lost veterans onto local geological features.

-Ruth has fought tirelessly for the environment, during her CDMC tenure, from attempting to save Buttle Lake in the 1950’s to being
+Ruth fought tirelessly for the environment, during her CDMC tenure, from attempting to save Buttle Lake in the 1950’s to being

 awarded a BC Environmental Award in 2000.
-She has twice won the Comox Valley Citizen of the Year Award and in 2004 she donated her Courtenay riverfront acreage to a Land Trust to be preserved in perpetuity.
+She twice won the Comox Valley Citizen of the Year Award and in 2004 she donated her Courtenay riverfront acreage to a Land Trust to be preserved in perpetuity.

 Melda Buchanan, a long-time member of CDMC and also a staunch supporter of the environment, is remembered in Seal Bay Park with both a monument and geological feature In 2009, CDMC considered contributing funds towards the writing of her biography.